alan-turing-institute/alexa-room-finder/README.md

 ## Testing with Mocha

 I've combined [mocha](https://mochajs.org/) and [lambda-local](https://www.npmjs.com/package/lambda-local) to create a practical testing package.
 In order to use it, first make sure you have the dev-dependencies of the overall repo installed - particularly `mocha` and `lambda-local`.
 Then just run `npm test` from the root.
 You can just use `mocha` if you have mocha installed globally.
-By default, Mocha checks that the **exact** right response is returned.
-However, it doesn't perfectly integrate with lambda-local, so it may not always report the error correctly; specifically in cases where Graph API requests are made, it returns timeouts, rather than detailing the wrong response.
+By default, Mocha checks that the **exact** right response is returned. *Right now, mocha doesn't perfectly integrate with lambda-local, so it may not always report the error correctly; specifically in cases where Graph API requests are made, it may give timeouts, rather than detailing that the wrong response was given.
+This is a bit tough to fix without overwriting the lambda-local code, which I'd rather not do for code sustainability reasons.*

 If you want to use my other mocha tests, you can change how testing is done by editing which tests are skipped.
 I only recommend using one of these files at a time.

-- `response-test.js` will test that every request returns the *correct* response.
+- [response-test.js](./test/response-test.js) will test that every request returns the *correct* response. *DEFAULT*

-- `simple-test.js` will test just that every request returns *some* response.
+- [simple-test.js](./test/simple-test.js) will test just that every request returns *some* response.

-- `requesters-test.js` will test that the requesters work.
+- [requesters-test.js](./test/requesters-test.js) will test that the requesters work.

 If you don't want to use mocha, I've also included a shell script, so if you do install lambda-local globally, you can just run that using `bash run_tests.sh`; this will just run every possible intent and log responses.

 ## Testing just the requesters

 One can simply test the requesters using lambda-local, but sometimes that will return timeouts instead of actual errors.
-Mocha will work, but I also made files in `test/requesters/` so you can quickly test one requesters.
+[My mocha test](./test/requesters-test.js) will work great, but I also made files in [test/requesters/](./test/requesters/) so you can quickly test just one requester.
 Simply run each file in node to see if the requesters are working.

 ## Testing the skill online

-To test the skill online, go to the Test Section in the Alexa Skill Console, use the fantastic [echosim.io](https://echosim.io), or just use an Amazon Echo.
+To test the skill online, go to the Test Section in the Alexa Skill Console, use [echosim.io](https://echosim.io), or just use an Amazon Echo.
 If you've done all the bits above properly, the skill will automatically have appeared on any Echoes connected to your account.

+# Further Docs

+[alexa-sdk](./docs/alexa-sdk.md) details how the alexa-sdk module works under the hood, at version 1.08.
+It covers pretty much everything, and goes into code-level detail.
+The level of detail means it will likely be useless after a few updates to the SDK, but I felt this was necessary.
+The reason is that the SDK is unintuitive, and has some pretty major issues that they don't plan to fix yet.
+If I go into code-level detail, I can detail the exact issues, where they occur, and how to fix them.
+This means you can choose to fix these issues if you need to.

+[azure-ad-authentication](./docs/azure-ad-authentication.md) is an Azure how-to for Active Directory Authentication.
+It is intended for general use, not just for this Alexa Skill.

+[room-finder.md](./docs/room-finder.md) is a short explanation of the Room Finder app.
+It covers the Room Finder conversation tree, how the requests to the Graph API work, the extra event listeners I made, and the basics of alexa-sdk that [their documentation](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) doesn't cover.

+[troubleshooting.md](./docs/troubleshooting.md) covers various troubleshooting things for the app.
+Read it if something breaks, or you want to add more rooms, and so on.